-Take the kids on a 25-minute trip across the water from Lower Manhattan to Staten Island.
+Take the kids on a 25-minute trip on the Staten Island Ferry across the water from Lower Manhattan to Staten Island.
 See some of the best sites that New York has to offer such as the famous Statue of Liberty, the stunning views of New York Harbor and the majestic Manhattan skyline.
 All free of charge!

 2. Central Park

-Of course all parks are free but this one has to be the most famous!
+Of course all parks are free but Central Park has to be the most famous!
 A hive of activity all year round with playgrounds, wonderful buildings such as Bethesda Terrace & statues such as ‘Alice in Wonderland’ & ‘Strawberry Fields,’ for Beatle, John Lennon.
 Enjoy free swimming at Lasker Pool in the summer months & storytelling at the ‘Hans Christian Anderson’ statue.